We are no longer accepting SUMMER 2020 Internships.

 V381/H466 (1cr)+V380 (5 cr)

-What is my degree requirement if I am in the Accelerated Master’s Program?
+How many internships do I need to complete if I am in the Accelerated Master’s Program?

 •For more resources on how to market the AMP degree to employers, please view our blogs here, stop by the Career Hub, Monday-Friday from 10am to 4pm for drop-in hours, or make a one-on-one appointment with one of the Career Hub Career Consultants.